samysweb/counterSharp-experiments/README.md

 The repository needs to be mountable by Docker and the `results` folder needs to be writbaly mountable by Docker

 ## Getting Started
-In order to pull and run the docker container execute this will open a bash allowing the execution of further commands:
+In order to pull and run the docker container execute the following line.
+It opens a shell allowing the execution of further commands:
 ```bash
 docker run -it -v `pwd`/results:/experiments/results samweb/countersharp-experiments
 ```